spideywebdesign/Umbraco-Training-Demo/readme.md

 Password: **testwebsite1234**

+## Purpose of this project

+The idea behind this demo project is to provide examples of various bits of Umbraco functionality / implementations.

+This is not designed to have everything in it, it's a good starting point for a number of types of project, from the simple to the more complex.

+This is purely a learning resource.

+### Areas covered

+- Project setup
+- Models Builder Configuration
+- Dependency Injection
+- Route Hijacking
+- Custom Property Editors
+- Custom Dashboards
+- Custom Sections

 ## Known Issues

 When cloning the site for the first time, after restoring nuget packages, configuring the site and running it, you may get an error "Could not find a part of the path 'C:\Users\johnsm13\Source\Repos\[your-folder]\Umbraco-Training-Demo\src\WebProject\bin\roslyn\csc.exe'"